-The following frequently asked questions (FAQs) relate to pre-rulemaking and have been sorted into the categories of Pre-Rulemaking Events and Submitting Measures via CMS MERIT.
-The document's intended audience is federal HHS agencies, organizations contracted with these federal agencies, measure developers, and health care advocacy groups.
+The following FAQs relate to pre-rulemaking and have been sorted into the categories of Pre-Rulemaking Events and Submitting Measures via CMS Measures Under Consideration (MUC) Entry/Review Information Tool (MERIT).
+The document's intended audience is federal HHS agencies, organizations contracted with these federal agencies, measure developers, health care advocacy groups, and anyone interested in CMS quality measures.
 CMS considers this document to be a "living" source of pre-rulemaking information.
 For additional information and resources go to the Pre-Rulemaking Webpage on the CMS Measures Management System (MMS) Hub.